littleninja/auro-backtotop/demo/demo.md

 ## Fixed position trigger

-By default, the `auro-backtotop` element is positioned fixed to the bottom-right corner of the screen.
-The floating trigger button becomes visible when the user scrolls down the page.
-Consumers can tune visibility by placement of the `auro-backtotop` element in the document or by the `rootmargintop` property.
+By default, the `auro-backtotop` element is fixed to the bottom-right corner of the screen.
+The floating button becomes visible as the user scrolls down the page.
+Developers can tune when the button appears based on where the `auro-backtotop` element is placed in the document and with the `rootmargintop` property.

 <auro-accordion lowProfile justifyRight>
   <span slot="trigger">See code</span>